tloredo/sdss_legacy/README.md

 sed.wmin, sed.wmax  # wavelength range (anstroms)
 sed.loglam  # array of observer-frame log(wavelength/1 angstrom)
-sed.lam  # array of observer-frame wavelength (angstrom) sed.flux  # array with observer-frame SED in flux units sed.ivar  # array of inverse variances for flux measurement errors
+sed.lam  # array of observer-frame wavelength (angstrom) sed.flux  # array with observer-frame SED in flux units (1E-17 erg/cm^2/s/Ang)
+sed.ivar  # array of inverse variances for flux measurement errors
 ```

+Note that the SDSS processing makes some elements of `sed.flux` negative for some objects.

 The SDSS pipeline performs a number of analyses of the spectrum, with results available in the FITS file, many accessible via attributes, including the following: